understorey.com.au

 The Friends’ Plot

-Come and join a collaborative garden-making experiment!
+Come and join a collaborative cemetery garden experiment!

 My design influences are diverse — from Clément’s Garden in Motion to the lo-fi politics of European and American landscape practices like Wagon and Terremoto, and the exuberance of the New Perennialists like Piet Oudolf and Nigel Dunnit, to the critical pedagogy of Paulo Friere.
 Here, in this settler-colonial landscape, “rewilding” is not the right word.
 This land was never wild.
 Aboriginal people have cared for these lands and gardened for millennia.
 So The Friends Plot is not about returning to “nature” but about making with — working responsively and respectfully alongside others - other people, other cultures, other species.